 The Cardano team is creating a new programming language to use to develop smart contracts on the CCL – Plutus.
-The CCL also support Solidarity, the language behind Ethereum smart contracts, for low assurance applications on the platform.
+The CCL also support Solidity, the language behind Ethereum smart contracts, for low assurance applications on the platform.

+Cardano supports sidechains based on a new protocol by Kiayias, Miller, and Zindros (KMZ) involving proofs of work.
 The KMZ sidechain protocol allows funds to move securely from the CSL to any CCL or any blockchain that also uses the protocol.

 In this protocol, slot leaders generate new blocks in the blockchain and verify the transactions.
 Anyone holding a Cardano ADA coin can become a slot leader.
-When the “Follow the Satoshi” algorithm selects a coin that you hold, you can become a slot leader and publish new blocks to the network.
+When the “Follow the Satoshi” algorithm selects a coin that you hold, you become a slot leader and publish new blocks to the network.